The Mowgli Trust

 Strong local impact: House charity partners serve specific communities where Mowgli operates.
 Example: Cerebral Palsy Cymru in Cardiff supports children with cerebral palsy across Wales, directly serving the restaurant's community.

-Engagement opportunities for staff: The Trust emphasizes staff involvement.
+Engagement opportunities for staff: The Trust emphasises staff involvement.
 Charity partners that can offer volunteering, awareness-raising, and meaningful engagement opportunities for restaurant teams appear preferred.
-Chester Zoo's role as “Sustainability Captain” includes regular team education sessions.
+Chester Zoo's role as “Sustainability Captain” includes guiding Mowgli's sustainability practices and educating teams about conservation.

 Alignment with children and families: The Trust's strongest pattern is support for children's health, education, and wellbeing.
-Great Ormond Street Hospital, Claire House Children's Hospice, Bluebell Wood, Hope House, and Candlelighters all focus on children facing serious illness.
+Claire House Children's Hospice, Hope House, and Cerebral Palsy Cymru all focus on children facing serious illness or disability.

 Measurable, tangible outcomes: International partners deliver concrete results.
-The Plan International partnership rebuilds school infrastructure with specific deliverables: drinking water systems, bathrooms, STEM labs, libraries, teacher training.
+The Plan International partnership rebuilds school infrastructure with specific deliverables: drinking water systems, bathrooms, STEM labs, libraries, teacher training, benefiting 3,000 children aged 6-17.

 Brand alignment: Partners align with Mowgli's values of community, inclusivity, and “enriching lives.”
 The Trust avoids controversial causes and focuses on universally supported issues like children's health and education.